 We are a member of the American Mock Trial Association.
-2017-2018 will be our seventh full season.
+2018-2019 will be our eight full season.
 We qualified for Opening Round Championship Series in Memphis in our first full season.
 In our second full season, one of our teams qualified to the 2013 National Tournament in Washington, D.C.
 There we finished 9th and had an attorney earn an All-American Award.
 In season 3 we again qualified for the National Tournament in Orlando, FL where we earned an Honorable Mention by finishing 11th and had a witness earn All American honors.
 Season 4 had us qualify for the National Tournament, finishing 12th and again had an attorney earn All American honors.
 We again qualified for the National Tournament in season 5 and had an attorney earn double-sided All American honors.
-We have two highly ranked teams at 55th and 176th in the country!
+Season 7 saw us qualify for the National Tournament for the fifth time in the last six years.
+We finished 15th in the country.
+We have two highly ranked teams at 38th and 240th in the country (of over 700 teams)!

 Our program has multiple teams, which allows us to collaborate and hold intra-squad practice trials.
 Mock trial is not just for pre-law students; we have team members in majors from music to biology to political science.
 Some have prior mock trial experience and some are new to the competition.
 One of the best and most unique aspects of this program is that we are able to share our faith with our team; pre-trial prayer keeps us focused on glorifying Christ.